Frontend signing + backend sponsorship

 Build and sign on the FE, sponsor and submit on the BE

 This example shows how to build and sign a transaction on the frontend, then send it to your backed for Shinami Gas Station sponsorship and submission to an Aptos node.
-Signing is done with a connected browser wallet (including Aptos Connect).
-For an example of signing with an embedded, single-app Keyless wallet see the next section.
+Signing is done with a connected browser wallet (including Aptos Connect) or a single-app Keyless wallet.

 Image